-Components: V, S, M (a bit of fleece) Duration: Concentration, up to 10 minutes
+Components: V, S, M (a bit of fleece) Duration: Concentration, up to 10 minutes range and lasts for the duration.

-You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 20-foot cube.
-The image appears at a spot that you can see within range and lasts for the duration.
 It seems completely real, including sounds, smells, and temperature appropriate to the thing depicted.
 You can't create sufficient heat or cold to cause damage, a sound loud enough to deal thunder damage or deafen a creature, or a smell that might sicken a creature (like a troglodyte's stench).